bgoonz/web-dev-notes-resource-site/2-content/blog-posts/bash/shell-scripts-npm.md

     ..."scripts": {    "start": "node index.js",    "say-hello": "echo 'Hello World!'"}

 Now try running `npm say-hello`.
 Doesn’t work?
 This is because custom NPM scripts must be preceded by either `run-script` or `run` for them to be executed correctly.
 Try running `npm run-script say-hello` or `npm run say-hello`.
-The console says, “Hello World!”!
+The console says, “Hello World!"!
 We’ve written our first NPM script!

 Here’s a quick tip — in order to prevent the default NPM logs from outputting to the console when you execute a script, add the `--silent` flag.
 This is what your command would look like: